 What Should I Include In My Lease Agreement?

-• The rent amount and payment method
+• The rent amount and payment arrangements

-• The location and exact space
+• The specific location and boundaries of the space

-• Dispute resolution and liabilities
+• Dispute resolution procedures and liability allocation

-• Amenities, utilities and bills
+• Amenities, utilities, and any associated bills

-• Operating hours and noise levels
+• Operating hours and any noise restrictions

 What Should I Know About Zoning Laws?